Martin boundary of random walks with unbounded jumps in hyperbolic groups

-\end{step} One interest of this formula is that the values of $u$ appearing on the right hand side are all positive since $w\in \Omega^{(6)}$. \begin{proof} We start from $z$ and follow the random walk given by $\mu$ until time $n$, stopping it when one exits $\boD$.
-Since $u$ is harmonic on $\boD$, the average value of $u$ at time $n$ coincides with $u(z)$, i.e.,
+One interest of this formula is that the values of $u$ appearing on the right-hand side are all positive since $w\in\Omega^{(6)}$.

+\begin{pf*}{Proof of Step \ref{st3}} We start from $z$ and follow the random walk given by $\mu$ until time $n$, stopping it when one exits $\boD$.
+Since $u$ is harmonic on $\boD$, the average value of $u$ at time $n$ coincides with $u(z)$, that is,

 where $G_{\leq n}(z,w;\boD)$ is the sum of the weights of all paths from $z$ to $w$ of length at most $n$ that stay in $\boD$ except maybe at the last step, and $p^{n}(z,w; \boD)$ is the same quantity but for paths of length exactly $n$.
 Note that $G_{\leq n}(z,w;\boD)$ converges to $G(z,w;\boD)$ when $n$ tends to infinity.